 - Our team’s experience both within and outside of Pro-Demnity is also varied, from the 30% who have joined us during the pandemic to the 27% who have been here 14 years or longer.
 This mix of experience helps ensure we balance corporate memory and wisdom with new ideas and external insights.

 Pro-Demnity commits itself to operating and investing in a sustainable manner and, as part of this overall commitment, the Finance and Audit Committee of the Board are creating an ESG strategy to be explicitly included as part of its overall investment approach.
-The proactive divestiture of investments from fossil fuels and pipelines began several years ago.
-Currently, Pro-Demnity does not invest or reinvest in fossil fuels and pipelines in accordance with its updated Investment Policy.
+The proactive divestiture of investments from fossil fuels and pipelines began several years ago in September 2018.

 In creating its ESG strategy, the Board will continue to draw on the expertise of financial management advisors to ensure portfolio investments continue to align with corporate, fiscal and social values.